 - Don’t cut the beef cubes too small.
 They will fall apart.

-- You can use an equal amount of beef stock and 1 tablespoon of red wine vinegar to replace the wine.
+- You can use an equal amount of beef stock and one tablespoon of red wine vinegar to replace the wine.
 The acidity of the vinegar helps tenderize the meat.

 - Don’t just add the flour mixture to the slow cooker, it will stay lumpy.
 Whisk it in the liquid of the crock pot.
 Or remove some of the liquid from the slow cooker and whisk the flour mixture into it until smooth.

 Yes, we highly recommend browning the meat first.
 It adds a lot of flavor.
-But if you don’t have time to brown the meat first, toss it in the slow cooker and continue with the recipe.
+But if you don’t have time to brown the meat first, coat it with the flour, toss it in the slow cooker with the vegetables, and continue with the recipe.

 We don’t recommend freezing dishes with potatoes, they can become grainy in texture.
-But if you don’t mind, freeze in a freezer-safe container for up to 3 months.
+But if you don’t mind, allow the beef stew to cool to room temperature and freeze in a freezer-safe container for up to 3 months.

 More Slow Cooker Recipes